 Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
 20202-5901 Arizona Department of Education Exceptional Student Services 1535 W. Jefferson, BIN 24 Phoenix, AZ 85007

-This notice is available in English and Spanish on the ADE website at http://www.ade.az.gov/ess/resources under forms.
+This notice is available in English and Spanish on the ADE website under forms.

 For assistance in obtaining this notice in other languages, contact the ADE/ESS at the above phone/address.